botpress/readme/docs/STUDIO/workflows.md

 > 📘 Info
 >
 > To improve the user experience, you can add a Capture card of type Confirmation that asks the user if they want to resume the conversation.
-If the user says yes, you can redirect them to the Main flow (remember to reset the state to avoid entering an error loop), otherwise you can flow to the End node which will end the conversation.
+If the user says yes, you can redirect them to the Main flow (remember to reset the state to avoid entering an error loop); otherwise, you can flow to the End node which will end the conversation.
 >
 > It's also recommended to save these occurrences somehow so you can troubleshoot them later.
 You could use [Tables](../docs/tables) to create a database of these occurrences, containing the conversation history provided by the [Summary Agent](../docs/agents#summary-agent) and other relevant information.